swarnim124/Cloud_Based_Data_Pipeline-GitHub_to_PowerBI/README.md

 - **Azure Synapse Analytics** – For loading data into structured warehouse tables (Gold layer)
 - **Power BI** – For visualizing final datasets and building reports
 - **PySpark / Python** – Used inside Databricks for data transformation

+## ✅ Key Learnings

+- End-to-end ETL/ELT data pipeline in Azure
+- Practical use of Bronze, Silver, and Gold architecture
+- Hands-on with real Azure tools used in industry
+- Ready-to-show project for portfolio or job interviews